Brook (One Piece): Appearances in other media

-Brook is featured as a playable character in the video games such as Gear Spirit, Unlimited Cruise, and the One Piece: Pirate Warriors series.
+Brook appears in the anime adaptation of One Piece, as well as its films from the tenth onwards, being voiced by Chō in the original Japanese version and by Ian Sinclair in the English dub.

+Brook is featured in several One Piece video games, in most of his appearances being part of the playable characters.

+Brook appears in the episode "Good Whale Hunting" of the live-action adaptation, played by Martial T. Batchamen.
+He is seen in a flashback of when the Rumbar Pirates met Crocus.

 Reception

 Brook ranked in the Top 30 of several Shōnen Jump character popularity polls, making it to the 26th position in the worldwide character popularity poll.

 Brook's connection to Laboon was called "one of the most notable examples of a seemingly innocuous story beat in One Piece becoming important years later, but with it involving the backstory of a main character like Brook, it's arguably one of the most important".

 Brook was called "a perfect illustration of One Piece's brilliance.
 So many characters initially seem silly and wacky, but turn out to have tragic backstories which give that wacky presentation a haunting gravity."